argenkuz/OOPArgenKulzhanovAssigment4/README.md

 ## How to Run the Code

-1. Ensure you have Python installed on your system.
+1. Verify that Python is installed on your computer.
-2. Clone the repository to your local machine.
+2. Make a local copy of the repository.
-3. Navigate to the project directory.
+3. Go to the directory for the project.
-4. Run the `main.py` file to interact with the user management system:
+4. To communicate with the user management system, execute the `main.py` file:
    ```sh
    python main.py
    ```